MrStarbird/PStar4-Randomizer/Readme.txt

 5. Thanks

 1. Version History

+v1.3.0 - Jan.
+29, 2018
+-Added Batch Randomization.
+-Added an option to allow Saving at any location, including inside dungeons.
+-Added Items to the price randomization.
+-Added Preset options.
+-Fixed issue where program was forced to close after ROM generation.
+-Fixed equipment price randomization to scale off original price.
+-Fixed bug where Hahn's Level capped at 18.
+-Fixed bug where Open Armor let some people equip weapons not intended.
+-Cleaned up UI, separated options again for the time being.
+-Rewrote entire program to allow for easier debugging on developer's end.
+-Temporarily removed the Spoiler option due to having rewrote the program.

 v1.2.1 - Nov.
 14, 2017
 -Fixed a bug where Open Armor option wasn't working on Phantasm Robe, Algo Ring, Mahlay Ring, and would prevent Reflect Robe from being equipped.